mawillcockson/valheim-lxd/README.md

 The storage pool is created by default on the remote host's filesystem, and is managed by LXD.
 A storage pool with a freshly installed and configured container takes about 2.93 GB, which includes the Valheim server software.
 The host will need about 2.5 to 3 GB of memory to support about 2 to 4 people.
 2 CPU cores seems to be adequate until a lot of the map has been explored.

-You may see some improvement in performance if you pin CPUs in LXD, but I haven't noticed a difference.
+You may experience some improvement in performance if you pin CPUs in LXD, but I haven't noticed a difference.
 Nevertheless, the [CPU Pinning section](#cpu-pinning) explains how to do this, if you wish to.

 It's probably also a good idea to configure the host's time and date: the scripts by default configure backups of the entire container, and for the Valheim server software to be updated, both at approximately 5:00 AM.

 _Note: The auto-updating and snapshotting can be disabled.
-See the [Disable Auto-Update section](#disable-auto-update).
+The [Disable Auto-Update section](#disable-auto-update) describes how to do this.
 It's still a good idea to configure the host's time zone to ensure the logs have the right times_

 That will happen whenever the remote host thinks it's 5:00 AM.
 Check the time with the `date` command on the remote host.
 If that time is not your local time, the server my reboot while you're logged in.
 No data would be lost, but it would be annoying.